Ensono/amido.github.io/docs/publishing.md

 We have encountered a lot of issues while using Lerna for versioning and publishing in a pipeline.
 Namely the following:

-1. Lerna expects master to be un protected and able to push to it -
+1. Lerna expects master to be unprotected protected and able to push to it -
    <https://github.com/lerna/lerna/issues/1957>
-2. When using `from-package` the GitHead SHA needs to be commited POST publishing to a registry.
+2. When using `from-package` the GitHead SHA needs to be committed POST publishing to a registry.
 This requires the publish task in the pipeline to commit this to master.
-3. When using `from-package` the Git Tag needs to be commited POST publishing to registry.
+3. When using `from-package` the Git Tag needs to be committed POST publishing to registry.
 This requires custom tasks for tagging releases.
 4. Lerna cannot version or publish in a detached HEAD state, making pipeline versioning and publishing really hard.